-GOED, in partnership with the state’s AGRC office, work with broadband providers to keep current mapping data on broadband availability in Utah.
+The Utah Broadband Center (UBC) in partnership with the state’s Utah Geospatial Resource Center (UGRC), works with broadband providers to keep current mapping data on broadband availability in Utah.
 The broadband mapping data is used to inform stakeholders on the broadband landscape in Utah and other special mapping projects or requests.

 To submit broadband coverage data for inclusion on our maps, contact Rebecca Dilg below.

-GOED collects mapping data on fixed and mobile broadband service marketed primarily towards the residential market.
-Fixed services include service directly to an end user over a fixed connection via fixed wireless, cable, DSL, fiber to the home, or other copper wireline.
+The UBC collects mapping data on fixed and mobile broadband service marketed primarily towards the residential market.
+Fixed services include service directly to an end-user over a fixed connection via fixed wireless, cable, DSL, fiber to the home, or another copper wireline.

 How to Submit Residential Broadband Data